Religious views on suicide: Buddhism

 Ultimately, tales like these could be read as implying past Buddhist beliefs that suicide might be acceptable in certain circumstances if it might lead to non-attachment.
 In both above cases, the monks were not enlightened before dying by suicide but they hoped to become enlightened following their deaths.

 The Channovàda-sutra gives a third exceptional example of one who died by suicide and subsequently attained enlightenment.

 In an entry in The Encyclopedia of Religion, Marilyn J. Harran wrote the following:

 Buddhism in its various forms affirms that, while suicide as self-sacrifice may be appropriate for the person who is an arhat, one who has attained enlightenment, it is still very much the exception to the rule.

 Sokushinbutsu in Japanese Buddhism involves asceticism to the point of death and entering mummification while alive.
 This is done to attain Buddha-nature in one's body.

 Hinduism

 In Hinduism, suicide is spiritually unacceptable.
 Generally, taking your own life is considered a violation of the code of ahimsa (non-violence) and therefore equally sinful as murdering another.
 Some scriptures state that to die by suicide (and any type of violent death) results in becoming a ghost, wandering earth until the time one would have otherwise died, had one not died by suicide.

 The Mahabharata talks of suicide, stating those who perform the act can never attain regions (of heaven) that are blessed.

-Hinduism accepts a person's right to end one's life through Prayopavesa.
-Prayopavesa is for old age yogis who have no desire or ambition left, and no responsibilities remaining in this life.
-Another example is dying in a battle to save one's honor.
+Hinduism accepts a person's right to end one's life through Prayopavesa by voluntarily refusing food and liquids in cases of terminal illnesses or severe disability.